Shodai ware Shodai yaki

 There are various casting techniques.
-These include lathe casting, mold press casting using a plaster mold, hand twist casting in which models are produced by hand, slab casting in which clay is shaped into slabs and joined, and forming with coils where clay is shaped into coils and modeled.
+These include lathe casting, mold press casting using a plaster mold, hand twist casting by hand, slab casting or shaping clay into slabs, and forming into coils.

 - 8. Drying

-Pieces are naturally dried in the shade, slowly removing their moisture.
-If moisture remains inside the clay, the pieces will break when firing inside the kiln, and sudden drying could cause moisture to remain inside without drying uniformly, bending, distortion, or the appearance of cracks.
-It is important to dry the articles slowly in an environment with stable humidity and temperature.
+Pieces are dried naturally in the shade so that the moisture is removed slowly.
+If moisture remains, the pieces will break when firing inside the kiln, and the sudden drying could cause uneven drying, bending, distortion, or the appearance of cracks.
+It is important to dry the items in an environment with stable humidity and temperature.

 - 9. Bisque

-Bisque firing is carried out at 800-900°C for around 8 hours.
-Thereafter, the pieces are left inside the kiln without opening the lid until the temperature naturally becomes cool.
-Bisque firing makes it possible to improve the application of enamel.
+Bisque firing, initial firing before any glaze is applied, is done at 800-900℃ (about 1472-1652℉) for around eight hours.
+After that, the pieces are left inside the kiln until the temperature cools down naturally.
+Bisque firing improves enamel application.

 - 10. Enamel mixing

-Enamel is the glass-like part that covers the surfaces of ceramics and porcelain, and is used to impart water resistance, lustre, color and patterns.
-It is produced by mixing clay dissolved in water with ash or finely ground feldspar, or with ore containing iron.
-The ash that is used is derived from plants such as straw, bamboo grass or hay, or from sources of wood such as various small trees, evergreen oak, Japanese cedar or pine.
+Enamel is the glass-like substance that covers the surfaces of ceramics and porcelain and adds water resistance, luster, color, and patterns.
+It is produced by mixing clay dissolved in water with ash, finely ground feldspar, or iron-containing ore.
+The ash is derived from plants like straw, bamboo grass, or hay, or from sources of wood such as various small trees, evergreen oak, Japanese cedar, or pine.

 - 11. Glazing

-The enamels used with Shodai Ware are charcoal enamel, straw ash enamel, bamboo grass ash enamel, hay ash enamel, and iron enamel.
-Subtle differences in the composition of enamel or the temperature or conditions when firing will produce changes to color, and there are three characteristic color groups: blue Shodai, yellow Shodai, and white Shodai.
-There are also various glazing techniques that are said to be characteristic of Shodai Ware, including hitashi-gake (dipping), shaku-gake (ladling), uchinagashi (sprinkling), fukikake (spouting), nurikake (coating), icchin-gake (slip trailing), janome (bullseye), and niju-gake (double-layer application).
+The enamels used for this craft are charcoal, straw ash, bamboo ash, hay ash, and iron enamel.
+Subtle differences in the composition of enamel, the temperature, or conditions when firing will produce changes to the color, and there are three different color groupings: blue, yellow, and white Shodai.
+There are also various glazing techniques that are characteristic of Shodai ware, including dipping, ladling, sprinkling, spouting, coating, slip trailing, bullseye, and double-layer application.

 - 12. Loading pots into the kiln

-Pots to be fired are loaded into the kiln.
-Loading requires thorough consideration of adhesion between fired containers, the state of ash application, shrinking and softening, the height and direction of containers, and the area around the fire and its passage.
+Pots are loaded into the kiln for firing.
+Loading requires thorough consideration of potential adhesion between fired containers, ash application, shrinking and softening of clay, the height and placement of containers, and the area around the fire.

-While bisque firing was carried out at around 800-900°C, pieces are now baked for around 10 hours at a high temperature of 1,300°C. Depending on conditions such as the season and weather, the way in which the kiln burns will change, so it is important to carry out work in accordance with the conditions.
+While bisque firing was done at around 800-900℃ (about 1472-1652℉), pieces are now baked for around ten hours at a temperature of 1300℃ (2372℉).
+Depending on the season and weather, the way the kiln burns will be impacted, so it is important to adjust the work to the conditions.

 - 14. Removal of pots from the kiln

-After firing, items are removed from the kiln after having waited for the temperature to cool naturally.
+After firing, the items are removed from the kiln after they have cooled down.
 Pieces may break if the kiln lid is opened before the temperature has cooled.
-It is necessary to wait for around 10 hours for the kiln to cool completely.
+It is necessary to wait for around ten hours for the kiln to cool completely.